oldestlivingboy/assets/clubhouse/clubs/pirate-club/description.markdown

 Here’s what people say about Pirate Club:

-“Bruisers and pirates are of better promise than talkers and clerks.”
+“Pirates are of better promise than talkers.”
 – Ralph Waldo Emerson

 “It’s better to be a pirate than join the navy.”
 – Steve Jobs

-“It’s the right time … to be all puffy and devil-may-care.”
+“It’s [time] to be all puffy and devil-may-care.”
 – Kramer